gragra33/Blazing.Mvvm/readme.md

 ##### Registering Keyed ViewModels

-To register the `ViewModel` as a keyed service, use the `ViewModelDefinition` attribute (this also applies to a generic variant) and set the `Key` property:
+To register the `ViewModel` as a keyed service, use the `ViewModelDefinition` attribute (this also applies to generic variant) and set the `Key` property:

 ```csharp
 [ViewModelDefinition(Key = "FetchDataViewModel")]